michaelewens/Intangible-capital-stocks/README.md

 ## Code to construct stocks

-Dijun Lui [wrote a Python script](https://github.com/michaelewens/Intangible-capital-stocks/blob/master/intangibes_cleaned.py) that generates stocks with correlations > .99 with the EPW stocks.
+Dijun Liu [wrote a Python script](https://github.com/michaelewens/Intangible-capital-stocks/blob/master/intangibes_cleaned.py) that generates stocks with correlations > .99 with the EPW stocks.

   ### Stata